 The result is entertaining chaos as ships move too early or too late and in completely the wrong direction.
 The first ship to reach the end of the path (escape from the black hole's gravity) wins the game, of course.
-Gravwell feels like one of those card games where players
+Gravwell feels like one of those card games where players have less control than they think they do (6 nimmt being the obvious example), but here with the addition of a board and pieces.
+I probably won't be playing it again and it gets a provisional 6/10 on my highly subjective scale.

-The ships start together in the Graywell
+The ships start together in the Gravwell